 It is important to reassess whether someone is truly deserving of the attention and developmental resources available in the High Potential program frequently.
 This ensures the individuals involved are engaged, committed, and are likely to fill performance-critical roles in the future.
 Given the large investment in these individuals, and the fact that 55% of High Potentials plan to leave the organization within 5 years, reassessing for fit can reduce the risk of turnover.

 As we begin Round 3 of the NCAA Tournament, take some time to think about your employees’ championship readiness.
 Have you selected the right players for your All-Star team?
 Do you have the bench strength to persevere through organizational/economic challenges?
 Who is the hidden talent just waiting for their “one shining moment” Cinderella story?

 Breanne Harris is a talent assessment expert with a background in Industrial‐Organizational Psychology and 12 years of experience consulting with organizations on assessment and training solutions.
-As a Principal Consultant at Cubiks US, Breanne supports organizations by leveraging the Cubiks assessment portfolio for candidate selection and leadership development.
+As the Country Manager of Cubiks US, Breanne supports organizations by leveraging the Cubiks assessment portfolio for candidate selection and leadership development.
 She lives in Kansas City with her husband, two young daughters and two dogs.